mb-etc/spec-kit-etc/templates/commands/implement.md

 ## Outline

-1. Run `{SCRIPT}` from repo root and parse FEATURE_DIR and AVAILABLE_DOCS list.
+1. Run `{SCRIPT}` from repo root and parse FEATURE_DIR, AVAILABLE_DOCS list, and PROJECT_TYPE.
 All paths must be absolute.
 For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot").

+2. **Apply Project Context** based on PROJECT_TYPE:

+   **If greenfield**:
+   - Standard implementation flow
+   - Focus on clean code and best practices

+   **If brownfield**:
+   - **Before implementing each task**, verify no existing functionality is affected
+   - Use feature flags if adding new behavior that may conflict
+   - Create backup/rollback points at phase boundaries
+   - Run existing tests before AND after each major change
+   - Document any changes to existing APIs or data structures
+   - Consider database migration safety (reversible migrations preferred)
+   - Watch for breaking changes to existing integrations

+   **If bluefield**:
+   - Verify integration with existing platform services before proceeding
+   - Follow existing platform patterns and conventions
+   - Use existing authentication/authorization mechanisms
+   - Leverage shared platform services (logging, config, etc.)
+   - Test against platform staging environment if available

-2. **Check checklists status** (if FEATURE_DIR/checklists/ exists):
+3. **Check checklists status** (if FEATURE_DIR/checklists/ exists):
    - Scan all checklist files in the checklists/ directory
    - For each checklist, count:
      - Total items: All lines matching `- [ ]` or `- [X]` or `- [x]`